BlythMeister/blyth.me.uk/software/mine/index.md

 ## My Apps & Software

-A collection of open-source projects, CLI tools, libraries, and custom watch faces.
+A collection of open-source projects, Home Assistant integrations, CLI utilities, libraries, and custom watch faces.
 Contributions, issues, and PRs are always welcome.

 ---